inverno-io/inverno-core/doc/reference-guide.md

 Unlike other type of beans, a socket bean is not a concrete class, it must be an interface annotated with `@Bean` extending the `Supplier<E>` interface.
 The supplier's formal parameter designates the type of the dependency to provide.

-Let's say the coffee maker module does not provide any `PowerSupply` bean internally, this makes sense since a power supply might be required to make coffee but it is clearly unrelated.
+Let's say the coffee maker module does not provide any `PowerSupply` bean internally, this makes sense since a power supply might be required to make coffee, but it is clearly unrelated.
 We must then find a way to provide a `PowerSupply` inside the module to make it work.
 We can then create a `PowerSupplySocket` socket bean inside the coffee maker module.

 ```java
 @Bean